cp-algorithms/cp-algorithms/src/geometry/grahams-scan-convex-hull.md

 current point and the current point and B, is counterclockwise - then it belongs to S2.

 If the given point belongs to the lower set, we act similarly as for a point on the upper set except we check for a counterclockwise orientation instead of a clockwise orientation.
-Thus, if the angle made by the line connecting the current point and the last point in the lower convex hull, with the line connecting the last point and the second last point of the convex hull is not counterclockwise, we remove the most recent point added to the lower convex hull as the current point will be able to contain the previous point once added to the hull.
+Thus, if the angle made by the line connecting the second last point and the last point in the lower convex hull, with the line connecting the last point in the lower convex hull and the current point is not counterclockwise, we remove the most recent point added to the lower convex hull as the current point will be able to contain the previous point once added to the hull.

 The final convex hull is obtained from the union of the upper and lower convex hull, and the implementation is as follows.